-One of Canada’s more interesting inheritances from the U.K. has been an elaborate system of awards, honours and titles based on the ancient art of British aristocracy.
-The entire enterprise is sometimes known as the Canadian Honours System, and it remains an important way for the nation to recognize and celebrate the greatness of its most accomplished citizens.
+One of Canada’s more interesting inheritances from the U.K. has been an elaborate system of awards, honours, and titles based on the traditions of British aristocracy.
+The practice is sometimes called the Canadian Honours System, and it remains an important way for the nation to recognize and celebrate the greatness of its most accomplished citizens.

-In Canada’s early colonial period, Britain actively promoted the idea that its colonies should be highly hierarchical societies, headed by a ruling class of wealthy, well-bred elites.
-Many of colonial Canada’s early governors and capitalists were thus literal lords, dukes and noblemen imported directly from the U.K., recruited to promote the same sort of elite system abroad as they did so faithfully at home.
-As the years progressed, prominent Canadian-born officials began to earn enough status to be celebrated with British honours of their own; seven of Canada’s first eight prime ministers were knighted (and one was made a baron), as were dozens of prominent Canadian-born businessmen, senators, bureaucrats, generals and other men of high social standing.
+During Canada’s early history as a British colony, Britain actively promoted the idea that colonial Canadian society should be rigidly hierarchical, with power concentrated in a clique of wealthy, well-bred aristocrats.
+Much of colonial Canada’s early elite were thus literal lords, counts, dukes, earls and other members of British nobility imported directly from the U.K. As the years progressed, prominent Canadian-born officials began to earn enough status to be celebrated with British honours of their own.
+Seven of Canada’s first eight prime ministers were knighted (and one was made a baron), as were dozens of prominent Canadian-born businessmen, senators, bureaucrats, judges, generals and other men of high social standing.

 By the dawn of the 20th century, however, some began to feel that Britain was going a bit too far with all of this.
-Under the administration of British prime minister David Lloyd George (1863-1945) knighthoods and peerages were quite brazenly sold to unaccomplished social-climbers, and the whole idea of titles soon became associated with a particularly corrupt sort of elitism inappropriate for an increasingly democratic society.
-In 1919, the Canadian Parliament passed the so-called Nickle Resolution of parliamentarian William Folger Nickle (1869-1957), which formally requested Britain to cease offering “any title of honour or titular distinction” to Canadian residents.
+Under the administration of British prime minister David Lloyd George (1863-1945, served 1916-1922) in particular, knighthoods and peerages were quite brazenly sold to unaccomplished social-climbers, and the whole idea of titles soon became associated with a corrupt sort of elitism inappropriate for a democratic society.
+In 1919, the Canadian Parliament passed the so-called Nickle Resolution sponsored by parliamentarian William Folger Nickle (1869-1957), which formally asked Britain to stop offering “any title of honour or titular distinction” to Canadian residents.
 The policy has remained in place ever since, though it was briefly suspended during the Anglophilic administration of R.B.
 Bennett (1870-1947, served 1930-1935) — who himself died Canada’s most lavishly-titled PM.

-Perhaps ironically for a country that purports to value modesty as much as it does, the creation, awarding and wearing of medals has long been a prominent aspect of Canadian civic culture, and Canada is actually home to more orders, decorations, ribbons and gilded chains than many old-school European aristocracies.
+The creation, awarding, and wearing of medals has long been a prominent aspect of Canadian civic culture, and today Canada is home to more orders, decorations, and ribbons than many old-school European aristocracies.

-Broadly speaking, Canadian medals are divided into two distinct ranks: civilian and military.
-Military medals are mostly self-explanatory: in acknowledgement of service in the country’s armed forces, Canada’s military hierarchy will routinely award its soldiers with special decorations of recognition, with the most elite awards being given for outstanding displays of bravery or heroism on the battlefield.
+Broadly speaking, Canadian medals are divided into two distinct categories: civilian and military.
+Military medals are self-explanatory: in acknowledgement of service in the country’s armed forces, Canada’s military hierarchy will award its soldiers with special decorations of achievement, with the most prestigious medals given for dramatic acts of bravery or heroism on the battlefield.
+Civilian medals, meanwhile, are awarded by special government committees to recognize ordinary Canadian citizens who have “made a difference” in their community, sometimes through notable achievements in fields like art, science, or politics; sometimes through impressive acts of charity, compassion, or selflessness.

-Civilian medals, on the other hand, have far less specific criteria, and are usually awarded by special government-appointed committees to recognize ordinary Canadian citizens who have “made a difference” in some way.
-In other words, the winning of medals in Canadian society is often a sort of social indicator of one’s achievements and importance to broader Canadian society, and a particularly accomplished man or woman will likely collect a great deal of them during his or her lifetime.
-At high society Canadian parties — particularly those that are hosted by the government — wearing lots of medals on one’s outfit remains a common way of displaying a certain kind of status.
+Winning medals in Canada can be an important social indicator of one’s achievements and importance to broader Canadian society, and a particularly accomplished man or woman may collect many during his or her lifetime.
+At high society Canadian parties — particularly those that are hosted by the government — wearing lots of medals is a common way of displaying status.

 The highest Canadian military honour, named after the late Queen Victoria (1819-1901).
-For decades, the medal was awarded to Britons and colonials who had demonstrated outstanding bravery in times of conflict, including several Canadian soldiers in both world wars.
+For decades, the medal was awarded to Britons and colonials who demonstrated outstanding bravery in times of conflict, including several Canadian soldiers in the two world wars.
 In 1993, a unique Canadian version was created, but none have ever been awarded.

 The civilian equivalent of the V.C., the Valour Cross is awarded to any civilian who displays outstanding bravery or heroism during the course of some more domestic-scale tragedy.
 Created in 1972, it has been awarded only 19 times — and five of those were posthumous.